microbit-playground/microbit-servo-class/README.md

 5. Once it has finished, click the 'files' icon in mu and upload the `servo.py` file to your microbit.

-6. Press reset on your microbit for the program to reload and load the module.
+6. Press reset on your microbit.
+When the program runs again it will load the module.

 ##### In your program: